 Typically, stars will only form black holes with masses of up to 45 M⊙.
 These systems then pair and merge together, producing gravitational waves that are observed by the LIGO and Virgo detectors.
 Stellar collapse, however, causes instabilities that prevent the formation of heavier black holes — so a new model is needed to explain the existence of binary black hole systems with masses larger than about 50 M⊙.

 These objects are thought to be formed from binary black holes that have then gone on to merge with other black holes.
-Scientists believe that these “next generation” black holes — made up of the merger of their “parents” — might be the heavier black holes observable by LIGO and Virgo.
+Scientists believe that these “next generation” black holes — made up of the merger of their “parents” — might be the heavier ones observable by LIGO and Virgo.

 In a new study, published in Physical Review D Rapid Communications, researchers from the University of Birmingham’s Institute for Gravitational Wave Astronomy suggest that future detections of multiple generations of black hole mergers would allow us to figure out their birthplace.

 They have produced new calculations that could help astronomers better understand these mergers — and where to find them.
-Dr. Davide Gerosa, lead author of the paper, explained:
+Dr. Davide Gerosa, the lead author of the paper, explained:

 “Star clusters — groups of stars that are bound together by gravity — might act like black-hole ‘nurseries,’ providing an ideal environment to grow generations of black holes.